The VMC Film Festival encourages Victorians to use the power of film to increase our understanding of multiculturalism.

-Winning and shortlisted entries were screened at Victoria's Multicultural Festival on Saturday 25 March 2017.
+Winning and shortlisted entries below were screened at Victoria's Multicultural Festival on Saturday 25 March 2017.

 Directed by Tiffanie-Jowie Liew